 Think of a novel like a length of rope.
-At one end is the beginning and at the other the ending.
+At one end is the beginning, at the other the ending.

-(It isn’t a perfect analogy because the strands in a rope are of equal thickness and length, whereas a main plot is fatter and longer than the lesser plots.
+(It isn’t a perfect analogy because the strands in a rope are of equal thickness and length, whereas a main plot is fatter and longer than the subplots.
 But you get the idea.)

 Why Are Subplots Important?

-First, and most obviously, secondary plot lines are useful in turning what might otherwise be a very slender novel into something more substantial.
+First up, subplots are obviously useful in turning what might otherwise be a very slim novel into something more substantial.

-But beyond merely bumping up the word-count and adding complexity to the story, there are other, stronger advantages to adding subsidiary plot lines to a novel…
+Beyond merely bumping up the word-count and adding complexity to the story, there are other, stronger advantages to adding subplots to a novel…

-For one thing, they help with the characterization – at least, the subplots told from the principal character’s viewpoint do.
+For one thing, they help with the characterization.
+Or at least the subplots told from the protagonist’s viewpoint do.

-If the crime novel I talked about earlier dealt only with the casino robbery, we would only get to see the leading character when he was “at work”.
-By including the romantic story about persuading his wife not to leave him, we get to see a very different side to his character as he tackles a very different problem.
+If the crime novel above dealt only with the robbery, we’d only see the hero “at work”.
+By including the romantic subplot about persuading his wife not to leave him, we get to see a very different side to his character as he tackles a very different problem.

-Minor story lines can help with the portrayal of theme, too.
+Second, subplots can help with the portrayal of theme…

 Let’s say that the crime novel’s theme is “being true to yourself”.
-The hero might believe that he wants to rob the casino so that he and his wife can retire to Italy in luxury, but what he comes to discover as the novel progresses is that he is addicted to the buzz of his job and couldn’t give it up if he tried.
+The hero might believe that he wants to rob the casino so that he and his wife can retire to Italy in luxury.
+But as the novel progresses, he finds out he’s addicted to the buzz of his job and couldn’t give it up if he tried.

-That is the main plot dealt with.
-But having other plots (or other strands in the rope) allows the writer to explore this theme in more depth and from slightly different angles…
+That’s it for the main plot.
+But having subplots allows the writer to explore this theme in more depth and from different angles…

-And in the accomplice’s story, he might have thought he blamed the casino manager for the death of his best friend, but the truth is that he himself is the one to blame.
-Revenge seemed a noble motive, but the truth is that he is doing this for the money, not for his dead friend.
+And in the accomplice’s subplot, he might have thought he blamed the manager for his best friend’s death.
+But the truth is that he himself is the one to blame.
+Revenge seemed a noble motive, but he’s really doing this for the money after all, not for his dead friend.

 With only one plot in a novel, it would be difficult to explore your theme from several different angles.

-They keep the readers reading.
-However well you construct a plot, there will always be slower parts punctuating the exciting parts.
+They keep readers reading.
+However well you construct the main plot, there will always be slower parts punctuating the exciting parts.

-Now, slow parts in a story are good to an extent, in that they help to regulate the pace.
-But if a slow part threatens to become plain “dull”, you can always let the events play out “in the background”, as it were, and switch to an exciting minor plot line instead.
+Now, slow parts in a story are good to an extent.
+They’re like stretches of calm water in between the rapids.
+But if a slow part threatens to become plain dull, you can always let the events play out in the background, as it were, and switch to an exciting subplot instead.

-Last but not least, they add variety to a novel.
+Last but not least, subplots add variety to a novel.

-- If the main plot is characterized by violence and non-stop action, make one of the minor plots more gentle and reflective in nature.
+Or if the main plot is characterized by violence and non-stop action, make one of the subplots more gentle and reflective in nature.

 How to Handle Subplots

-The key to not becoming hopelessly confused when plotting a novel with several plot lines running through it is to treat each plot – the main plot and all the lesser ones – as entirely separate mini-novels.
+What’s the key to not becoming hopelessly confused when plotting a novel with several subplots running through it?
+Treat each strand as an entirely separate story.

-Begin by working out the main plot, then put it to one side and repeat the process for each of the lesser story lines.
+Begin by working out the main plot, in broad terms.
+Then put it to one side and repeat the process (albeit in a far less complex way) for each subplot.

-(Of course, there will be a large amount of common ground between the plots, but focusing on each one as a separate story and ignoring the others – at least initially – will result in a much stronger novel.
-Trust me.)
+Of course, the plots will share a lot of common ground.
+But focusing on each one as a separate story and ignoring the others will result in a much tighter novel.

-- Some of the subplot chapters will slot into the gaps in between the main chapters.
+Some of the subplot scenes will slot neatly into the gaps between the main plot scenes.

-- Others will sit side-by-side.
-(For example, if a chapter from the main plot involves the hero and his accomplice planning the robbery at the kitchen table, and a chapter from the subplot involves his wife begging him to drop this crazy plan, the two events could be merged into one.)
+Others will sit side-by-side.
+Let’s say a scene from the main plot involves the hero and his accomplice planning the robbery at the kitchen table.
+A scene from the subplot involves his wife begging him to drop this crazy plan.
+Solution?
+Merge the two scenes into one.

-- With other chapters, you might decide to scrap them altogether.
-(For example, if a chapter from the main plot is all about the hero and the accomplice checking out the casino’s security procedures, and you decide it’s kind of dull and inessential, you could switch the viewpoint to the accomplice instead and have him remember the story of his best friend’s death while the boring work is going on.)
+With other scenes, you might decide to scrap them altogether.
+Let’s say a scene from the main plot is about the hero and the accomplice checking out the casino’s security procedures.
+If you decide it’s dull and inessential, you could switch the viewpoint to the accomplice and have him remember the story of his best friend’s death while the boring work is going on.

-There will be a lot of switching around and merging and altering here, but you should end up with a “Master Plot” containing the main plot and as many subplots as you have written.
+There will be a lot of switching around and merging and altering.
+But you should end up with a kind of “Master Plot” containing the main plot and all the subplots woven into it.